Facing Foreclosure: Key Considerations Before Losing Your Home"

 Coping with Stress and Anxiety

-• Practice stress-reduction techniques like meditation or deep breathing exercises.
+• Implement stress-reduction techniques such as mindfulness, meditation, or simple breathing exercises.

 Resources for Emotional Support

-• Community Resources: Local non-profit organizations often offer resources and support for those facing housing insecurity.
+• Community Resources: Local non-profit organizations and community action agencies often provide resources and support for families facing housing instability.

 The Impact on Your Future